-By S.10 of the EKHIS Law, the functions of the Scheme are provided; ensuring effective implementation of policies and procedures of the Scheme; issuing appropriate regulations and guidelines as approved by the Committee to maintain the viability of the Scheme; coordinating the implementation of the minimum benefit package as defined in the NHA; registering NHIA accredited HMOs, MHAs, state accredited healthcare facilities and other relevant institutions.
-Other functions include classification of healthcare facilities and providers in a manner that to improve health outcomes; approving contract formats for Third Party Administrators (TPAs) and healthcare providers; creating awareness on the Scheme; determining the percentage of premium from private health plans that shall be payable as cross subsidy to the fund for the purpose of financing the Health Equity Plan; determine after due consideration, capitation, fee for service and other payment mechanisms due to health care providers by HMOs in line with similar schemes; establish quality assurance for the Scheme and receiving and investigating complaints of impropriety leveled against any TPA, healthcare provider and any relevant institution and ensuring that appropriate sanctions are given, etc.
+By S.4 of the ISHIL, the Agency is responsible for the management of the Scheme; ensuring effective implementation of policies and procedures of the Scheme; issuing appropriate regulations and guidelines as approved by the Board; coordinating the implementation of the minimum benefit package as defined in the NHA; registering third party administrators, state accredited healthcare facilities and other relevant institutions.
+Other functions include classification of healthcare facilities; approving contract formats for Third Party Administrators (TPAs) and healthcare providers; creating awareness on the Scheme; developing targeting mechanisms to identify the poor and vulnerable who will benefit from the Scheme; establishing quality assurance for the Scheme and receiving and investigating complaints of impropriety leveled against any TPA, healthcare provider and any relevant institution and ensuring that appropriate sanctions are given, etc.